 With regards to longer term GHG removal, I urge that COP26 delegates and other policy makers consider the Chichilnisky proposal (Chichilnisky and Bal 2019, Chap.
-9).
-Economist Graciela Chichilnisky was lead US author of the 1997 IPCC report; designer and key negotiator of the very successful 1997 Kyoto global "cap and trade" Emissions Trading System (ETS) (Kramer 2019) (Bayer and Aklin 2020); coinventor (with Peter Eisenberger) of a low cost and profitable "Direct Air Capture" (DAC), net carbon negative, electric power generation technology that can (in the short-term) build on our current fossil fuel infrastructure; and co-founder (with Eisenberger) and CEO of Global Thermostat, that is successfully operating carbon negative natural gas electric power generation plants in the US that use this technology.
+9) (Chichilnisky 2020).
+Economist Graciela Chichilnisky was lead US author of the 1997 IPCC report; designer and key negotiator of the very successful 1997 Kyoto global "cap and trade" Emissions Trading System (ETS) (Kramer 2019) (Bayer and Aklin 2020); co-inventor (with Peter Eisenberger) of a low cost and profitable "Direct Air Capture" DAC, net carbon negative, electric power generation technology that can (in the short-term) build on our current fossil fuel infrastructure; and co-founder (with Eisenberger) and CEO of Global Thermostat, that is successfully operating carbon negative natural gas electric power generation plants in the US that use this technology.
 She has proposed the following for the 2021 COP26 in Glasgow:

-- a) With the US now (thankfully!) again fully engaged, it is time to adopt revised "conditionally mandatory", global cap and trade ETS and Clean Development Mechanism (CDM), protocols, as these appear to be the only realistic methods to rapidly generate and transfer the large scale level of funding and technology to developing countries that is necessary to avoid the onset of accelerated climate catastrophe from GHG emissions in the next decade. - b) More specifically, the conditionally mandatory emissions caps in a) would be: (i) binding for poor countries only if funding and technologies are provided by rich countries through a revised CDM that finances GHG reduction technologies that increase electric power generation, supporting rapid and equitable economic development, and (ii) binding for rich countries only if these emissions caps can be achieved through DAC and other GHG reduction and removal methods that promote profitable and beneficial economic growth. - c) These, and other national and regional carbon negative content regulations, would have the goal of bringing about a long term transition to a fully Renewable Energy and Materials Economy (REME), through a "Human Designed Carbon Cycle Run by Renewable Energy" (HDCCRRE) (Eisenberger 2020), powered by renewable energy and carbon capture and use technologies, that would lead to a more prosperous and equitable future for humankind as carbon in the air (unlike carbon in the ground) is distributed uniformly, and solar radiation or wind are available almost everywhere.
+a) With the US now (thankfully!) again fully engaged, it is time to adopt a revised "conditionally mandatory" global cap and trade ETS, and Clean Development Mechanism (CDM) to fund emissions reduction and (or alternatively) a Clean Investment Mechanism (CIM) to fund direct CO2 removal and capture from the air or ocean, as these appear to be the only realistic methods to generate and transfer the large-scale level of funding and technology to developing countries that is necessary to avoid the onset of accelerated climate catastrophe from GHG emissions in the next decade, b) More specifically, the conditionally mandatory emissions caps for emissions, and/or floors for CO2 capture, in a) would be: binding for poor countries only if funding and technologies are provided by rich countries through a revised CDM and/or CIM that affords a rapid expansion of energy use that reduces and removes GHGs and supports rapid and equitable economic development, and binding for rich countries only if these emissions caps and CO2 production floors can be achieved through DAC and other GHG reduction and removal methods that promote profitable and beneficial economic growth, and finally, c) This could reverse climate change and engender a longer term transition to a fully Renewable Energy and Materials (carbon) Economy (REME) powered by a "Human Designed Carbon Cycle Run by Renewable Energy" (HDCCRRE) facilitated by the dramatic reduction in the Kilowatt per hour cost of solar power that is now lower than that of fossil fuel (Eisenberger 2020), and lead to a more prosperous and equitable future for humankind as, unlike carbon in the ground, carbon in the air is distributed uniformly, and solar radiation or wind are available almost everywhere.

 The future can be hopeful, but we need to move at lightning speed to make it so!

-To human and species survival, Ron Baiman (4/13/2021)
+To human and species survival, Ron Baiman (6/02/2021)